kevinbevin64/LearningStatistics/README.md

 # LearningStatistics

-Just some code that I wrote to get an intuition about statistics.
+I'm trying to gain an intuition on statistics stuff, so I'm gonna write code to see how the formulas work!